Bolt64/blog-source/content/travel/bms-days.md

 (the *Conjunctive Queries*) which only used AND of atomic propositions, and only used the existential qualifiers[^2].

-For a fixed query, the talk described a good algorithm and a data structure for the database such that existence and enumeration of the entries satisfying the queries could be done reasonably fast, as well as updating the database.
+For a fixed query, Nicole described a good algorithm and a data structure for the database such that existence and enumeration of the entries satisfying the queries could be done reasonably fast, as well as updating the database.